Vyral/justin-udy/_posts/2021-09-16-a-slower-market-bring-these-3-advantages.md

 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Justin+Udy/Videos/2021/A+Slower+Market+Bring+These+3+Advantages.mp4
 pullquote: >-
-  When there’s a change in the market, it isn’t negative, it just changes how we do business.
+  When there’s a change in the market, it isn’t negative; it just changes how we do business.
 enclosure_type: video/mp4
 enclosure_time: